 We ship using Fed Ex ground service.
 Within Ontario and Quebec, it takes approximately 2 to 3 days for your order to arrive.
-Outside of those provinces, we ship with Canada Post.
-It takes 7-10 business days for your order to arrive.
+Outside of those provinces, it takes 3-10 business days for your order to arrive depending on your location.

 You do not need to be home when the parcel arrives because no signature is required.

 We ship to all the provinces of Canada but not to the USA.

 Shipping is a flat rate that is calculated on the subtotal of your order.
 Please see the table on page 70 of your catalogue for more information.

 We accept cash, cheques, bank drafts, VISA, Master Card, and eTransfers as payment.
 Orders up to $500 require payment in full with the order.
 Orders over $500 require a 25% deposit.
 The balance of payment will be processed just before your order ships.

 Bare root trees are dug out of the field when dormant – either late fall or early spring and kept in cold storage with moist roots until planting time.
 A bare root tree has its roots exposed (no root ball or pot).
 Besides the obvious advantage in shipping and handling of dormant, bare root trees, there is also less chance of transplant shock.
 However timely planting is important.